 Here’s how you can add an extra product price to a checkbox in WooCommerce:

 Edit the field you created in step 2 of this tutorial, and enable the Adjust Pricing setting, so that when the checkbox is checked, the final product price increases.
-Select a Flat fee and enter 50 as the amount.
+Select a Quantity based flat fee and enter 50 as the amount.

-When finished, your product page should look like this:
+When finished, your product page should look similar to this:

 Adding multiple checkboxes to a WooCommerce product